openhab/openhab-addons/bundles/org.openhab.binding.network/README.md

 -   **pingdevice:** Detects device presence by using ICMP pings, arp pings and dhcp packet sniffing.
 -   **servicedevice:** Detects device presence by scanning for a specific open tcp port.
+-   **speedtest:** Monitors available bandwidth for upload and download.

 ## Discovery